Skip to main content

 Cardiac Magnetic Resonance Imaging

 Cardiac MRI shows clear, detailed images of the heart and examines the size, thickness and viability of the heart muscle and function of the chambers.
-It can also help detect tumors of areas of infection in adult and pediatric patients.
+It can also help detect tumors or areas of infection in adult and pediatric patients.
 Patients who benefit from cardiac MRI include those with a history of heart attacks or strokes, unexplained arrhythmias, congenital heart disease or aortic aneurysms.

 Coronary Calcium Scan